mjzago/Github/README.md

 - **Automation with GitHub Actions**: Configuration of automated actions for tasks such as automated testing and continuous deployment.

-## Advanced Usage

-In addition to the basic skills, the course provided a solid foundation for running Git commands via Bash and performing advanced version control tasks.

-## Conclusion

-The Git and GitHub course offered by INTOcode and Hochschule Hannover has provided fundamental preparation for the Data Science and Web Development specialization program.
-The knowledge gained will enable effective collaboration on software development and data science projects.
-We look forward to applying these skills to future projects and continuing to enhance our capabilities.

-Feel free to explore the course details in this repository, and please reach out to INTOcode or Hochschule Hannover for more information about the specialization program.
-Please replace [Insert Start Date] and [Insert End Date] with the actual start and end dates of the course, and ensure that the instructor's contact information and links are accurate.

 ## Course Content

 During the course, essential topics related to Git and GitHub were covered, including: